pleonex/PleOps.Cake/docs/articles/workflows/gitflow.md

 Pushing changes into a release branch should happen only via pull requests that are carefully reviewed.
 A new commit will trigger a new _preview_ build.

-Once the release is ready (stakeholders signs-off) git tag the latest commit.
+Once the release is ready, stakeholders would signs-off / approve the release and its quality assurance results.
+This approval is transformed into a new git tag to the latest commit.
+Pushing a tag will trigger a new _production build_.
-This will trigger a new _production build_.
-Depending on the build system and _sign-off_ process a _production build_ may not involve re-building again but downloading the latest artifacts and deploying them.
-For instance by using in Azure DevOps a _manual approval_ task and keeping the _preview_ builds from a release branch blocked.

 After the release is out, a _release_ (also known as _support_) branch can be used to work on regular patch release like for _long-term support (LTS)_